-Training Behavioral Control
+Training behavioural Control

-Behavioral control refers to the ability to defer gratification in the pursuit of long-term goals.
+Behavioural control refers to the ability to defer gratification in the pursuit of long-term goals.
 It has been traditionally thought of as a stable trait across the lifespan but recent insights from cognitive neuroscience indicate greater malleability than previously believed.
 This suggests opportunities for enhancing behavioural control.
 In a large longitudinal study of 300 children aged 6-11 years we will test 1) if inhibitory control can be enhanced during childhood, 2) if this transfers onto other domains important for healthy psychological development such as learning and future-oriented decision-making and 3) which factors predict training success.
-Children will undergo behavioral control training for a period of several weeks and be compared to a group undergoing active sham-training of comparable stimuli and duration but without inhibition.
+Children will undergo behavioural control training for a period of several weeks and be compared to a group undergoing active sham-training of comparable stimuli and duration but without inhibition.
 Both short- and long-term effects of training will be assessed on domains of near- and far-transfer as well as on brain structure, function and connectivity.
-Given the importance of behavioral control for later physical and psychological well-being this research could generate a novel framework on early malleability of behavioural control with implications for interventions at the time point of greatest likely impact.
+Given the importance of behavioural control for later physical and psychological well-being this research could generate a novel framework on early malleability of behavioural control with implications for interventions at the time point of greatest likely impact.

 Instrumental control Learning

 Learning that the environment can be impacted in biologically meaningful ways is crucial for subjective well-being and resilience to stress.
 Instrumental control refers to the experience that specific actions can lead to positive or negative outcomes.
-Research in animals and human adults has shown that while the experience of a lack of control can lead to heightened defensive behaviors, learning that one has a high degree of control can provide a buffer against stressful events.
-In this research stream we study how such experimentally controlled experiences impact learning and behavior across a variety of social and non-social situations in children.
+Research in animals and human adults has shown that while the experience of a lack of control can lead to heightened defensive behaviours, learning that one has a high degree of control can provide a buffer against stressful events.
+In this research stream we study how such experimentally controlled experiences impact learning and behaviour across a variety of social and non-social situations in children.
 Importantly, we focus on a large age range in childhood to test whether there are sensitive periods in learning about the extent of one’s instrumental control.

-effects of schooling on Behavioral control
+effects of schooling on behavioural control